Mohamedahmed27111/Fron-End-Task/README.md

 ## How to Use
 I have placed the table in the index file.
 You can navigate using the sidebar, but only the index page is functional at the moment.
 To create a markup, click the "Create Markup" button.

-## important Note
+## Important Note
-if 'npm i'  didn't work try 'npm i --legacy-peer-deps'
+If `npm i` doesn't work, try `npm install --legacy-peer-deps`.

-## update Notes
+## Update Notes

-- there isn't an Assigned corporates data in api
+- There isn't any assigned corporate data in the API.
-- the theme of form i forget to disable dark mode from primeVue
+- I forgot to disable dark mode in PrimeVue for the form theme.
-- i handel data with state managment pinia js in folder stores/markup.ts.
+- I handle data with state management using Pinia in the `stores/markup.ts` file.